 Energy Transition: All about it

-Energy transition can be defined as the shift of the global energy sector from fossil-based energy production and consumption to renewable sources.
-Simply put, it refers to the shift from coal, natural gas, and oil to solar, wind and in some cases nuclear, combined with energy storage technologies, such as lithium-ion batteries and hydrogen.
+The energy transition can be defined as the shift of the global energy sector from fossil-based energy production and consumption to renewable sources.
+Simply put, it refers to the shift from coal, natural gas, and oil to solar, wind, and in some cases nuclear, combined with energy storage technologies, such as lithium-ion batteries and hydrogen.

 The key drivers forcing energy transition into regulation include the increasing penetration of renewable sources of energy into the power supply mix, innovation and improvements in energy storage, and the onset of electrification of components.